-Thalappakatti Biryani is a famous Biryani from the Dindigul Region in Tamil Nadu.
+Thalapakattu Biryani Recipe is a famous Biryani from the Dindigul Region in Tamil Nadu.
 It is known for its unique taste and texture and is mostly cooked with meat.
-Being a vegetarian, I always wanted to recreate this recipe at home using vegetables.
-Finally, adapted this recipe to my taste using mushrooms and was super impressed with the outcome.
+As a vegetarian, I’ve always wanted to recreate this recipe using vegetables at home.
+Finally, I adapted this great recipe to my taste using mushrooms and was impressed with the outcome.

 Wash the Seeraga Samba Rice a couple of times and soak it in enough water for 20 minutes.

-Dry roast the spices required for Biryani masala on a medium flame.
-Roast till a nice aroma comes.
-Let it cool down and make a powder.
-This is our Biryani Masala.
+Dry roast the spices required for Biryani masala on a medium flame until they give off a nice aroma.
+Let them cool down and make a powder.
+Keep the ground spices aside.

-Add ghee/oil to a pan.
-Once hot, add bay leaf, onion, and green chilli.
+Add ghee or oil to a pan.
+Once hot, add bay leaf, onion, and green chillies.
 Cook till the onion turns golden brown.
-Add ginger-garlic paste and cook till the raw smell leaves.
+Add ginger garlic paste and cook till the raw smell leaves.

-Add the freshly made Biryani Masala Powder, and chilli powder and mix well.
+Add the freshly made Biryani Masala Powder and red chilli powder and mix well.

-Now, add a handful of mint leaves, coriander leaves and whisked yogurt.
-Add chopped mushroom, and salt.
+Next, add a handful of mint leaves, coriander leaves and whisked yogurt.
+Add chopped mushrooms and salt.
 Cook everything together for a few minutes.

 Add water and let it boil well.
 Add the soaked and drained rice.
 Check for salt and add if needed.
 Let the rice absorb 80% of the water.